Monday, Dec. 8, 2014

 Healthy weight management program for teens

-Are you or your child 12-18 years old and concerned about being overweight?
-UVM researchers are looking for participants for a free weight management program.
-You will receive nutrition, physical activity, and behavioral instruction, a complete body composition and fitness profile as well as compensation for time and travel.
-Information: 656-3817, Connie.Tompkins@uvm.edu.
+Are you (or is your child) 12-18 years old and concerned about being overweight?
+Researchers at the University of Vermont are looking for participants for a free weight management research program.
+You will receive: nutrition, physical activity, and behavioral instruction; complete body composition and fitness profile; compensation for time and travel.
+Information: (802) 656-3817.

 ThisWeek@UVM is distributed through a special listserv.
 You cannot unsubscribe from this list.
 Event details may change; contact coordinators or consult online calendar for most current information.